Area Bonus in Pokémon Sleep

 How area bonus grows

 Area bonus is applied based on which area you're in at 4:00 AM on Monday morning (local time, when the weekly reset happens).
-Whatever island you're researching at that moment gets the bonus for the week.
+Whatever area you're researching at that moment gets the bonus for the week.

 ConditionWeekly gain